 Making space for what matters most — in your home, heart, and life.

-Drawing on local wisdom, therapeutic conversation, and collaborative space design, we support you in creating a home that feels nourishing, manageable, and deeply yours.
+Folk Therapy is a practice for life transitions:Individually we draw on your wisdom and knowledge.
+In community we engage in therapeutic conversation, local knowledge and shared insight.
+In your home we collaborative with your space and design, we support you in creating a home that feels nourishing, manageable, and deeply yours.

 • A therapeutic, highly practical approach to sorting your home and habits.